 - Cloud Backup

-With this function, you are able to create encrypted backups of your system, or specific folders, which are stored in a secure digital cloud.
+With this feature, you'll be able to create encrypted backups of your system or specific folders, storing them in a secure digital cloud.
 There are often strict data limits coupled with these uploads, which ease as the subscription price increases.

 This allows you to permanently delete files from your device or system, leaving no possibility for them to be restored.

 - Parental Controls

 Parental controls make you the arbiter of your children's Internet consumption.
 Often, these function by creating different user profiles, setting time limits, and/or blocking specific sites (or types of sites).
 In some cases, as below with Kaspersky, you can even GPS locate your children through their device:

 Using Kaspersky's parental controls you can GPS locate your child through their device.

 Most antivirus programs come with performance tools, allowing you to tinker with your system by automatically deleting unused files or removing startup programs.

 - App Lock

 This adds supplementary security to specific apps, enabling access only after the correct input of a PIN, code, sequence, or fingerprint.